Season 1, Episode 50

 Gordon Neufeld:

-It is Einstein was the primary attachment theorists.
+Einstein was the primary attachment theorist.
 Most chemists are attachment theorists without knowing it, all particle physicists are attachment theorists.
 It’s just simply how it works.
 And when you understand that what is different about the developmentalist is that all development proceeds from attachments that are working.
 And so there isn’t anything more important.
 The condition for the unfolding of potential is the attachment to those responsible where there is nurturance.

 Lorne Brown:

 And that’s the key here is this nurturance.
-And why I think having you on the Conscious Fertility podcast is so amazing for me and my listeners is many of the people here are about to become parents.
+And why I think having you on the Conscious Fertility podcast is so amazing for me and my listeners is that many of the people here are about to become parents.
 That’s what their goal is.

 Gordon Neufeld:

 Yes.
 And if I can just delude you, what you’re dealing with is all about attachment.
 It’s about the ache and the sperm and the attaching and that attaching to the womb and it’s attaching.
 It’s all attachment, right?
-If you don’t have attachment, you don’t have it in the umbilical cord.
+If you don’t have an attachment, you don’t have it in the umbilical cord.
 I mean it’s all for those who say, well, I don’t know about attachment.
 Well, you wouldn’t be born if it wasn’t for attachment.
 If your A spurred the dot or your parents did not attach, you wouldn’t be here if you hadn’t attached to the womb.
 So it’s just saying that what happens physically, what happens also is recapitulated in the psychological realm

 Lorne Brown: